 Say no to zucchini slices topped with sauce that are nothing like real pizza.
 This zucchini pizza crust will change the way you look at veggies, pizza, and veggie pizza!

-Why this is the best zucchini pizza recipe ever
+Why this is the best zucchini pizza crust recipe

-Like cauliflower pizza, my zucchini pizza is also relatively low carb, so you can feel a little less guilty about grabbing an extra slice or two.
-(And if you want a super low carb version, try our low carb zucchini pizza recipe.)
+Like cauliflower pizza, my zucchini pizza crust is also relatively low carb, so you can feel a little less guilty about grabbing an extra slice or two.
+(If you're only looking for a recipe for “regular” pizza, try our gluten free pizza dough.)

 Why use zucchini for a pizza crust?

-A zucchini pizza base may seem weird, but that's what people surely thought about cauliflower crust pizza, and look how popular that's become!
+A zucchini pizza crust may seem weird, but that's what people surely thought about cauliflower crust pizza, and look how popular that's become!

-The truth is, there aren't a lot of veggies that can mimic the taste and texture of zucchini.
-And when I say taste, what I really mean is hardly no taste.
+The truth is, there aren't a lot of vegetables that can mimic the taste and texture of zucchini.
 Zucchini has an extremely mild flavor, so it's easy for the pizza sauce, cheese, and other toppings to hide it.

 Zucchini also does a wonderful job of contributing to this pizza crust recipe's light, chewy texture.
 And it's naturally gluten free to boot!
 If you want to try a veggie pizza crust recipe, this one is definitely the winner.